zwicker-group/py-pde/docs/source/manual/advanced_usage.rst

 field (:code:`bc='value_expression'`) or its derivative (:code:`bc='derivative_expression'`).
 Beyond the spatial coordinates that are already supported for the constant conditions above, the expressions of these boundary conditions can depend on the time variable :code:`t`.
+Moreover, these boundary conditions also except python functions (with signature `adjacent_value, dx, *coords, t`), thus greatly enlarging the flexibility with which boundary conditions can be expressed.
-Note that PDEs need to supply the current time when setting the boundary conditions, e.g., when applying the differential operators.
+Note that PDEs need to supply the current time `t` when setting the boundary conditions, e.g., when applying the differential operators.
 The pre-defined PDEs and the general class :class:`~pde.pdes.pde.PDE` already support time-dependent boundary conditions.

 One important aspect about boundary conditions is that they need to respect the periodicity of the underlying grid.
 For instance, in a 2d grid with one periodic axis,